 All children develop at different rates and in slightly different ways.
 Differences in development may be related to personality, temperament, experiences or even, cultural aspects.
 Some children are born with special needs that can impact their health, growth and development.
 Other children may not show developmental deficits, delays, or differences, until later in their childhood.

 It is important for a parent to know the early warning signs regarding motor skills so a child can get the necessary support and help early.
-Early intervention also helps parents understand the types of services and support that will meet the child’s needs.
+Early intervention also helps parents understand the types of services and support that will meet the child's needs.
 The sooner a concern is identified, the better.
-The child and the family can then receive individualised developmental support and guidance, specifically around building up the child’s motor skills.
+The child and the family can then receive individualized developmental support and guidance, specifically around building up the child's motor skills.

 Symptoms by age:

-If there are concerns regarding your child's development, talk to your paediatrician to direct you to an appropriate therapist, who will first make an assessment.
-This is done to understand the child’s issues after which, you will be suggested appropriate therapy.
-In case of fine and gross motor development, a child will usually benefit from an assessment made by an occupational therapist (OT) and/or a physiotherapist (PT) specialising in paediatrics.
+If there are concerns regarding your child's development, talk to your pediatrician to direct you to an appropriate therapist, who will first make an assessment.
+This is done to understand the child's issues after which, you will be suggested appropriate therapy.
+In case of fine and gross motor development, a child will usually benefit from an assessment made by an occupational therapist (OT) and/or a physiotherapist (PT) specializing in pediatrics.
 Ideally, a child should start therapy as early as possible.
 This therapy will help a baby develop from a very early age, by placing her in beneficial positions and helping her to move.

 For children with motor delay, both physiotherapists and occupational therapists have important roles to play.
 Together, they can help a child reach his potential.
-While there is some overlap in what these two fields offer, a coordinated programme that uses the knowledge and training of each professional, can help children with motor skill development and life skills.
+While there is some overlap in what these two fields offer, a coordinated program that uses the knowledge and training of each professional, can help children with motor skill development and life skills.
 Both physiotherapists (PT) and occupational therapists (OT) have important roles to play

 The first session with a therapist will be an assessment session.
 The general components of evaluation will include: